Unlike 'regular' sex, orgasm is not the goal of tantric sex.

 Avoiding ejaculation and clitoral ‘peak orgasm’ is a foundation practice of tantric sex.
 For many of my clients this is confusing – they hear this and believe that they are ’not allowed’ to orgasm.
 The truth is quite the opposite.
 By moving away from the addictive relationship with ejaculation or clitoral orgasms we are able to re-sensitise and reconfigure the body to experience many other deeper types of orgasm.

-Within our bodies we have 4 nerves that we can experience orgasm through (3 for men).
-The ejaculatory response, and the clitoral based orgasm, are all stimulated on the pudendal nerve.
-This nerve innervates in the penis and scrotum, and the head of the clitoris.
-This is, typically, how we experience orgasm for the first time – the most accessible and easy area to stimulate being our external genitals.
+Within our bodes we have 4 nerves that we can experience orgasm through (3 for men).
+The ejaculatory response, and the clitoral orgasm, are all stimulated on the pudendal nerve.
+This nerve innervates in the penis and scrotum, and in the head of the clitoris.
 Over time, we become used to this way of reaching orgasm, creating a strong neural pathway in our brains.
 This process is charged by our dopamine receptors.
 A ‘peak’ orgasm on the pudendal nerve spikes the dopamine level in the body, making us feel happy and satisfied (read more here).
 However, that dopamine level quickly begins to drop after we’ve experienced orgasm, sliding us into a ‘hangover’ and we crave that ‘hit’ again.
-So we masturbate, or have sex, and orgasm in order to get that reward.
+So, we masturbate, or have sex, and orgasm in order to get that reward.
 For some people this addiction means ejaculating or experiencing clitoral orgasm multiple times per day.
-Over stimulation of the pudendal nerve renders the other nerves – pelvic, hypogastric and vagus – dormant and inactive.
-The corresponding belief in tantra, and many other eastern medicines and belief systems, is that the energetic release experienced in ejaculation and peak orgasm causes a drop in the essential life force, sexual energy or Qi.
-Imagine your body as a battery: that battery contains energy, every time you ejaculate or orgasm on your clit that battery becomes a little emptier.
-Many eastern belief systems teach that you cannot actually ‘recharge’ that battery – we all have a certain capacity of Qi that will gradually be used over the period of our mortal lives – but that you can consciously experience the vitality and strength of the Qi you have by practicing not to unnecessarily drain it.
+Overstimulation of the pudendal nerve renders the other nerves – pelvic, hypogastric and vagus – dormant and inactive.
+The corresponding belief in Tantra, and many other Eastern medicines and belief systems, is that the energetic release experienced in ejaculation and peak orgasm causes a drop in the essential life force, sexual energy or Qi.
+Imagine your body as a batter: that battery contains energy, every time you ejaculate or orgasm on your clit that battery becomes a little emptier.
+Many Eastern belief systems teach that you cannot actually ‘recharge’ that battery – we all have a finite capacity of Qi that will gradually be used over the period of our mortal lives – but that you can consciously experience the vitality and strength of the Qi you have by practicing not to unnecessarily drain it.

 All sorts of interesting things happened to my body, my emotions and my mind!
 I saw how unconsciously I reached for my vibrator to just get that sensation I ‘needed’; how I’d use orgasm to calm myself down or to get to sleep at night; how I didn’t feel satisfied in sex unless I’d reached that goal of clitoral orgasm.
 In the first few days I felt frustratingly horny, like an itchy feeling all over my body.
 Around day 5-6 I felt irritable, angry, exhausted.
 After day 7 I started to calm down, move a little slower, feel a little more relaxed.
 From day 10 or so onwards I began to notice more subtle sensations in my body as pleasurable, enjoyable, horny even.
 In combination with tantric massage, and a more conscious sexual practice, my body has opened up and my orgasmic experience is now on a totally different level.